🍽️ RESTAURANT INSURANCE SPECIALISTS

 What Happens After You Have The Right Coverage

 Picture six months from now.
 You've sat down with us on video and walked through your Washington operator profile together.
-Your Washington L&I monopolistic framework is paired with Stop-Gap Employer Liability sized to actual third-party-over reality — not a checkbox limit bound off the prior dec page.
-Your RCW 49.60 strict-liability accessibility scope is mapped against infrastructure-failure-as-accessibility reframing with building-infrastructure maintenance documentation backing the defense.
+Washington's state-run L&I system is paired with Stop-Gap Employer Liability sized to actual third-party-over reality — not a checkbox limit bound off the prior dec page (the policy summary page).
+Your employee-claim coverage is scoped to the Washington Law Against Discrimination — its 8-employee threshold and broader-than-federal protected classes — not a federal-baseline template.
 Your Seattle units operate under explicit Seattle Minimum Wage plus Secure Scheduling plus Initiative 1433 plus service-charge disclosure architecture, with Bellevue and eastside units running parallel architecture without the city-specific overlay.
 Your Cascadia seismic property exposure is scoped to URM retrofit framework with code-compliance rebuild coverage.
 You know what's covered, what's excluded, and what your dec page actually pays on the claim types Washington operators see — not the claim types the renewal cycle was templated against.

 Carrier Partners